dannown/hemanup/README.md

 I'll try to make `Real-ESRGAN/inference_realesrgan_video.py` run with the old model.

 The ESRGAN can be represented by [this code](https://github.com/xinntao/ESRGAN/blob/master/RRDBNet_arch.py).
 There's also a [much more complex version](https://github.com/chaiNNer-org/chaiNNer/blob/main/backend/src/nodes/impl/pytorch/architecture/RRDB.py), but I like the first one better.
 Can I just use that?

+## Pirating topaz labs
+I downloaded it from [ianon.app](https://ianon.app).
+Now it's running, gave me a preview.
+Looked good.
+I'm using the "Artemis Denoise/Sharpen" with "Strong Halo" setting, and a "Progressive" video type.
+It's faster than `Real-ESRGAN` -- generating the clean version at about 22.5fps.
 # references
 ## papers
 * [ESRGAN: Enhanced Super-Resolution Generative Adversarial Networks](https://arxiv.org/abs/1809.00219)